Intent-Based Networking: Beyond the Hype

 The Self-Driving Network

-Cisco users group about IBN a couple of weeks ago, someone questioned whether anyone would be willing to allow an IBN system to “learn” on their production network.
+When I spoke to a Cisco users group about IBN a couple of weeks ago, someone questioned whether anyone would be willing to allow an IBN system to “learn” on their production network.
 It’s a good question, and the answer depends on how sophisticated the ML algorithms in the system are, and how much control we allow them to have: How much we trust the system.

+Already, we put much more than our networks in the hands of algorithms.
+Most airline passengers, for example, are unaware of how often the planes they are traveling in are flying and even landing themselves.
 Pilots of Boeing 777s report that on an average flight they spend just seven minutes manually flying the plane; Airbus pilots spend even less than that.
 A pilot will be quick to emphasize, however, that while the autopilot is performing all the manual tasks of flying the plane, the pilot is still in control.
 His or her role, similar to our network architect of the future, is to input instructions and expectations (intent) and then let the computer control the process under the pilot’s supervision.

 And then there are autonomous cars.